gatk-workflows/gatk4-mitochondria-pipeline/README.md

 ### Requirements/expectations :
  - BAM or CRAM file
  - Median of the coverage over the autosome (if available, another central statistic would work too)
+ - Reference fasta (along with its index and dictionary) is only required when input is a BAM
+ - Default for `max_read_length` is 151, this is purely an optimization parameter and won't effect the results.

 ### Output :
  - A VCF file and its index